 GSW offers several dining options to help meet our students' busy lives.
 All students housed on campus with less than 60 credit hours will purchase a meal plan.
-Residents with over 60 hours who decide not to purchase a meal plan will have a mandatory minimum \$100 Declining Balance added to their account.
+Residents with over 60 hours who decide not to purchase a meal plan will have a mandatory minimum \$400 Dining Dollars added to their account.
 Off campus students may purchase a meal ticket if desired.
 No refund will be made on any meal plan purchases unless the student withdraws from the University.
-More information concerning meal plans and food services can be found at http://www.campusdish.com/en-US/CSS/gswdining.
+More information concerning meal plans and food services can be found at the GSW Dining website.